Version:

 • Structure of a Profile Builder project and the parameters used in different files.

-• Identity Stitching model as Feature Views reuses its output to extract the required features/traits.
+• Identity Stitching model as Feature View reuses its output to extract the required features/traits.

-To create a feature views model, you can add feature_views section under entities and provide a list of ID types under the id_served field.
-RudderStack assigns a default name to the model, if not provided, and adds all the available features on the entity into the view by default.
+RudderStack assigns a default name to the model, if not provided, and adds all the available features on the entity into a view by default.
+The feature_view model creates the following views after each run:

-The pb_project.yaml file for a default feature views model:
+The pb_project.yaml file for a default feature view model:

 ...